-Windows 10 Spring Creators Update (RS4) brings new privacy settings
+Windows 10 April Update (RS4) brings new privacy settings

 Windows 10 users have criticized the operating system’s privacy settings even before its official launch.
 Many users don’t agree at all with Microsoft’s methods of collecting personal information.

 People simply don’t want to share personal information related to their location, the websites they visit, or what they type on their keyboards with Microsoft.

 The privacy concerns that users expressed about Windows 10 also drew the attention of the EFF.
 As a quick reminder, the Electronic Frontier Foundation openly accused Microsoft of violating user privacy by unlawfully retaining user data with Windows 10.